fluidml/fluidml/README.md

         self.save(obj=evaluate_result, name='evaluate_result')
 ```

-3. **Task Specifications:** Next we can create the defined tasks with their specifications.
+3. **Task Specifications:** Next, we can create the defined tasks with their specifications.
 We now only specify their specifications, later these are used to create real instances of tasks.
 For each Task specification we also add a list of result names that the corresponding task publishes.
 Each published result object will be considered when results are automatically collected for a successor task.

 ```Python